 For female dogs and cats, being spayed before their first season or between the first and the second cycle is thought to prevent mammary cancer in over 99% of dogs and over 90% of cats.
 Mammary cancer is nine times more likely to affect a dog than a person, and dogs are the most common mammals to be victims of this deadly disease.
 The preventive value of sterilization in terms of mammary cancer is diminished as the number of oestrus cycles (or seasons) the pet has increases.
 Other issues for female animals include prevention of pyometra (an often fatal uterine infection).

 For males, castration eliminates the possibility of testicular cancer and greatly reduces the chance of prostate disease, two extremely common and serious problems in older male dogs.
 Many older dogs that are not neutered will develop prostate disease or testicular tumours if they survive to an old enough age.
 Castration can also reduce the risk of perianal tumours and hernias.
 The only behaviours that will be affected by castration are those that are under the influence of male hormones.
 A dog’s temperament, training, personality, and ability to do “work” are a result of genetics and upbringing, not its male hormones.
-Castration does not “calm” an excitable dog, and unless a castrated male dog is overfed or under exercised, there is no reason for it to become fat and lazy.
+Castration does not “calm” an excitable dog, and unless a castrated male dog is overfed or under exercised, there is no reason for it to become overweight.

 Extensive roaming and fighting are associated with male cats which have not been castrated.
 Fighting can result in bites that break the skin and cause the exchange of bodily fluids – this is one way that male cats get and give feline AIDS and feline leukaemia virus.
 Preventing serious diseases and poor behaviour is much more effective than addressing these tragedies after the fact.